mariohernandez/mariohernandezio/src/blog/responsive-images-part-6.md

 ## Working with Media in Drupal

 Out of the box, Drupal ships with the following media types: Audio, Document, Image, Remote video, and Video.
 You can create new media types if needed.
-For example, you could create a new media type that is of type "Image" (or references the Image media type).
+For example, you could create a new media type that is of type "Image".
 Why would you do this?
 Well, in some cases, you may have specific requirements to handle images of a particular entity and rather than modify the existing Image media type, you could create a new one so you can manage specific settings on the new type and don't run the risk of breaking something on your site by updating the default Image media type.Creating new media types is outside the scope of this post, but wanted to let you know what's available to you.

 Drupal's Media module is not enabled by default.
 Let's start by enableing the Media and Media Library modules.
 After enabling the modules, follow these steps to configure responsive images within the Image media type: